-Our system of quality management
+Our firm's system of quality management

-Our System of Quality Management (SoQM) must be designed, implemented and operated on an ongoing basis to achieve the quality objectives.
-This ongoing process includes monitoring, evaluating, assessing, reporting, and being responsive to changes in quality risks, driven by the firm's internal and external environment.
-This is our Quality Management Process (QMP).
-Our focus on quality management is therefore not to apply prescribed rules but rather to design and implement risk responses which are fit for purpose to manage the risks we identify in our own risk assessment and achieve the quality objective taking into consideration the conditions, events, circumstances, actions and/or inactions that may impact our SoQM.
+Our SoQM must be designed, implemented and operated on an ongoing basis to achieve the quality objectives.
+This ongoing process includes monitoring, assessing, evaluating, reporting, and being responsive to changes in quality risks, driven by the firm's internal and external environment.